Rice Ear-Cutting Caterpillar

 Non-chemical management

-• Flooding the seed bed is the best defence against swarming caterpillars as it drowns them.
-Alternatively plough a ditch around the field and fill it with water, especially when caterpillars are moving towards your field from adjacent fields.
+• Flooding the seedbed is the best defense against swarming caterpillars as it drowns them.
+Alternatively, plow a ditch around the field and fill it with water, especially when caterpillars are moving towards your field from adjacent fields.

 • Another method is to dig a deep ditch with vertical sides to trap the caterpillars and prevent them from crawling out.
 Collect and properly dispose of the trapped caterpillars.

-• Grass should be cut regularly from bordering fields to reduce breeding sites and shelter for armyworm.
+• Grass should be cut regularly from bordering fields to reduce breeding sites and shelter for armyworms.

 • Avoid killing natural enemies of armyworms such as wasps and spiders.